 As a member of the OECD, the Netherlands is an active participant in the anti-Base Erosion and Profit Shifting (BEPS) project of the OECD and supports its goals.
-As a consequence, the Netherlands will enact legislation when an agreement is reached within the OECD on the BEPS project and when all parties have agreed to implement this.
+As a consequence, the Netherlands will enact legislation now an agreement is reached within the OECD on the BEPS project and all parties have agreed to implement this.
 An example of the Dutch support of this project is the renewed innovation box in Dutch tax legislation as per 1 January 2017.
+The Netherlands has signed the Multilateral Instrument (MLI), albeit with some reservations to certain provisions.